ONSdigital/sml-supporting-info/method-info/winsorisation/winsorisation.md

   in ratio estimation when the product of design weight and calibration factor is <= 1.

-The methodological specification avaialble at [https://statisticalmethodslibrary.ons.gov.uk/](https://statisticalmethodslibrary.ons.gov.uk/) contains a detailed breakdown of the mathematics used in Winsorisation.
+The methodological specification available at [https://statisticalmethodslibrary.ons.gov.uk/](https://statisticalmethodslibrary.ons.gov.uk/) contains a detailed breakdown of the mathematics used in Winsorisation.

 A set of data is assessed to determine if there are any outliers that may adversely affect further processing of the data.
 Ratio or Expansion estimation is used to calculate a value that is used as a threshold and used with pre-supplied information (e.g L-value) and calculated weights to determine whether a target value must have an outlier weight calculated.
 The outlier weight can be used to reduce the target value closer to the derived threshold.